avsarcs/TOYS/README.md

 ### Guide Interface for guides to join tours and keep track of tours
 Guides can apply to be a guide for a specific through the interface.
 They also keep track of their timetables, lectures, and can indicate when they start and end the tours.
 ### Data analytics interface to analyze performance of guides and high schools
+Through data analysis, the system will match guides to tours, and recommend tours to guides and guides for tours to advisors.
+There will also be historical data for students who came to Bilkent, which city and highschool they come from, and their rankings.
+There will be highschool specific pages that show statistics, such as tour success rate which compares how many students attended a tour, how many students were in the highschool, and how many came to Bilkent.
+The head can also view how Bilkent compares against it's rivals, how many choose Bilkent and how many choose rivals, and more.
+### A Comprehensice Review System
+Tour attendees can review guides and tours, and through an interface old reviews will be viewable.